Paint adhesion testing: Scrape Adhesion Test

 The scrape adhesion test measures the determination of the adhesion of organic coatings when applied to smooth, flat panel surfaces.
 It is helpful in giving relative ratings for a number of coated panels showing significant differences in adhesion.
-The materials being tested are applied at uniform thickness to flat panels, mainly some sort of sheet metal.
-When the materials have dried the adhesion is determined by pressing panels under a rounded stylus that is loaded with increasing amounts of weight until the coating is removed from the substrate surface.
+The tested materials are applied uniformly to flat panels, mainly some sort of sheet metal.
+When the materials have dried, the adhesion is determined by pressing panels under a rounded stylus loaded with increasing weight until the coating is removed from the substrate surface.

 Pull-off test

-The adhesion of a coating or several coated sample of any paint product is measured by assessing the minimum tensile stress needed to detach or rupture the coating perpendicular to the substrate.
-Unlike the other methods, this method maximizes the tensile stress, therefore results may not be comparable to the others.
+The adhesion of a coating or several coated samples of any paint product is measured by assessing the minimum tensile stress needed to detach or rupture the coating perpendicular to the substrate.
+Unlike the other methods, this method maximizes the tensile stress, therefore, results may not be comparable.
 The test is done by securing loading fixtures (dollies) perpendicular to the surface of a coating with an adhesive.
-Then the testing apparatus is attached to the loading fixture and is then aligned to apply tension perpendicular to the test surface.
-The force that is applied gradually increases and is monitored until a plug of coating is detached, or a previously specified value is reached.
+Then the testing apparatus is attached to the loading fixture and aligned to apply tension perpendicular to the test surface.
+The force that is applied gradually increases and is monitored until a plug of coating is detached or a previously specified value is reached.